21 Fun Facts About The Number 3 That Will Surprise You

 The number three in the tarot signifies creativity and self-expression above all, but it also speaks of teamwork and collaboration as elements to drive projects forward.

-This number encourages us to access our creative spirit, allowing us to move closer to uncovering and accepting ourselves.
+This number encourages us to access our creative spirit and move closer to uncovering and accepting ourselves.
 With the guidance of the tarot, unlocking this energy according to what works best for the individual can be a powerful tool.

-14. The number 3 is the only number that has the same number of letters as its value.
+14. The number 3 is the only number with the same number of letters as its value.

 The number 3 isn’t just any ordinary number; it holds a special place in mathematical history.
 It is the only digit whose letter count matches its value.